Ghanaians show democratic mettle in troubled vote

 President John Dramani Mahama, who replaced the late John Atta Mills after his death in July, faces main rival Nana Akufo-Addo of the New Patriotic Party (NPP), who has vowed to provide free education and root out graft.

-An election commission official said 1.6 percent of the country's 26,000 polling stations had to reopen on Saturday to clear the backlog, adding that officials would launch an investigation into why the machines broke down.

-"We are trying to find out what caused this situation," said spokesman Sylvia Annor.
+Technical problems plagued this election.
+Many newly-introduced electronic fingerprint readers, used to verify people's identities, malfunctioned on Friday, slowing voting and creating long lines at polling stations nationwide that could not be cleared.

+A spokesman for the main opposition party said the glitches had affected hundreds of thousands of people.
+The electoral commission declined to give a number but said polling stations would reopen if needed and counting would begin anywhere voting was finished.

-Results are expected within two days with a second round possible at the end of December if no one wins an outright majority.
-Ghanaians are also electing a parliament, where Mahama's National Democratic Party has enjoyed a slim majority.
+Results are expected by Monday, with a second round possible at the end of December if no one wins an outright majority.
+Ghanaians are also electing a parliament, where Mahama's National Democratic Congress (NDC) has enjoyed a slim majority.

-"I would like to ask the Ghanaian people to remain very calm...We are on course, and there should be no apprehension," Mahama's campaign director Elvis Afriyie-Ankrah told a news conference.

-"Our people should be law-abiding, they should follow the rules of the game...The electoral commission will speak, and when it speaks, we will listen," he said.

 OIL HOPES